Analytically Separating the Source of the Teukolsky Equation: Introduction

 where $M$ is the black hole mass, $a$ is the angular momentum per unit mass, $\Sigma=r^2+a^2\cos^2[\theta]$, and $\Delta=r^2-2Mr+a^2$.
-Kerr spacetime is stationary and axially symmetric, but not spherically symmetric; hence, there is radial (r) and polar angle ($\theta$) mixing in the metric~\eqref{eq:Kerr-metric}.
+Kerr spacetime is stationary and axially symmetric, but not spherically symmetric; hence, there is radial ($r$) and polar angle ($\theta$) mixing in the metric from~\eqref{eq:Kerr-metric}.
 This lack of symmetry makes the linearised Einstein field equations generally non-separable in Kerr; attempting to reduce the linearised Einstein field equations, a coupled set of PDEs, to a coupled set of ODEs by separation of variables seems fruitless.
 However, a separable field equation does exist, the Teukolsky equation~\cite{teuk1972, teuk1973}.
 Solving the sourced Teukolsky equation separably requires separating the angular and radial dependency in the source.
-In this paper, we produce a formalism for efficiently separating general sources of the Teukolsky equation analytically.
-Our method promises to simplify and improve efficiency in solving the second-order Teukolsky equation for second-order self-force and quasi-normal mode calculations.
+In this paper, we produce a formalism for analytically separating general sources of the Teukolsky equation.
+Our method will be applied to produce accurate second-order self-force and quasi-normal mode calculations in follow-up papers.
+We expect our method will provide key efficiency savings in the second-order self-force problem, where a substantial amount of mode coupling is present.

 Before presenting our formalism, we briefly introduce black hole perturbation theory and the separability of the Teukolsky equation in the remainder of this section.
-In section~\ref{sec:decompmethod}, we present our method for decomposing the source.
+In section~\ref{sec:decompmethod}, we present our method for decomposing the source (for a summary, see \cref{fig:Flow-chart}).
 In section~\ref{sec:IdealGasExample}, we apply our method to a toy example to show it accurately decomposes sources.
 Finally, in section~\ref{sec:Conclusion}, we make our concluding remarks.